List of book-burning incidents: Lawrence Hill books covers in Amsterdam 2011

 On June 22, 2011, a group of Dutch activists torched the cover of Lawrence Hill's The Book of Negroes (translated as Het negerboek in Dutch) in front of the National Slavery Monument (Slavernijmonument) of Amsterdam over the use of the term negro in the title, which they found to be offensive.
 On the same day, Greg Hollingshead, chair of the Writers' Union of Canada called the act "censorship at its worst", while recognizing the sensitivity over the use of the word "negro" in book titles.

 Qur'ans in Afghanistan

 On February 22, 2012, four copies of the Qur'an were burned at Bagram Airfield due to being among 1,652 books slated for destruction.
 The remaining books, which officials claimed were being used for communication among extremists, were saved and put into storage.

-Fishery, ocean and environmental library books throughout Canada
+Akram Aylisli's novels in Azerbaijan

-In 2013, Canadian scientists claimed that the closure of several scientific libraries by the Harper Cabinet led to them being thrown into dumpsters, scavenged by citizens, thrown in landfills or burned.
+The writings of the Azerbaijani novelist Akram Aylisli were burned on February 9, 2013.
+He was officially stripped of his "People's Writer" title and his presidentially-awarded pension.
+He wrote about the Armenian Holocaust in ways that were offensive to Azerbaijan.